radanalyticsio/oshinko-s2i/test/e2e/README.md

   Number of workers in generated clusters

+``S2I_SAVE_FAIL`` (default is false)

+  If this is set to true, run.sh will not delete a project for which there are test failures.
+This allows left over objects to be inspected for clues.

 ``MY_SCRIPT``

   Convenience variable set in `test/e2e/common`.
 This is the base name of the currently